by Linda G. Miller

 The partially reopened Brooklyn Public Library has completed Phase One of the multi-phase redevelopment to restore the Central Library on Eastern Parkway and Flatbush Avenue to its original grandeur and transform it into a more flexible, modern building.
 Designed by Toshiko Mori Architect, the renovation returns space formerly used for administrative needs back to the public by creating four new spaces while anticipating how people might use the library in the future.
 The new Major Owens Welcome Center welcomes visitors as they enter through the library’s famous gilded entryway, framed by 15 bronze sculptures of famous characters and authors from American literature.
 The welcome center will process check-outs and returns and direct patrons to services throughout the branch, just as when the building first opened in 1941.
 Across from the center is an exhibition about Major Owens, a BPL librarian who represented the borough in the House and was known as the “librarian in Congress.”
 Just off the grand lobby, patrons can find the latest fiction and nonfiction titles in the new 1,190-square-foot “New & Noteworthy” gallery, which holds approximately 2,000 books and contains space to read amid natural light from large windows overlooking Grand Army Plaza.
 A new and enlarged Business and Career Center features custom-designed wood counter seating, four private meeting rooms, seven conversation nooks, a co-working area with laptops for loan, and two large seminar rooms, including one with automated presentation equipment.
 A new glass-enclosed staircase leads to the Info Commons.
 Improvements include the restoration and refurbishment of the historic oak wood paneling, newly poured terrazzo floors, and new lighting.
 The second phase, which begins in 2022, will update the collection wings and continue to create new spaces while making upgrades to the building’s infrastructure.

-Heatherwick Studio’s Little Island Opens to the Public
+Heatherwick Studio and MNLA’s Little Island Opens to the Public

 Melrose North by Curtis + Ginsberg Breaks Ground